 At first, Adam seemed nervous about meeting so many new people.
-After meeting the Chois and being hugged by them, he turned from nervous to excited.
+After meeting the Chois and Changs and being hugged by them, he turned from nervous to excited.
 It was apparent that everyone liked him, as I’d expected, so he relaxed and decided that he liked them, too.

-Adam and the Choi kids went outside and sat down on the patio and spent the rest of the afternoon talking.
+Adam and the Choi and Chang kids went outside and sat down on the patio and spent the rest of the afternoon talking.
 Adam decided he liked Candace, and she seemed to like him, too.
 Adam had lots of time to spend with his five cousins — Eric, Candace, Ron, Taylor, and Jeff — on the patio.
 Sean and Darryl grilled steaks for the eleven of us and the rest of the family members at dinner.